 One of the neatest features of BlueJ is that you can actually use it to run any subroutine, not just main.
 If a class contains other subroutines, you will see them in the list that you get by right-clicking its icon.
 A pop-up dialog allows you to enter any parameters required by the routine, and if the routine is a function, you will get another dialog box after the routine has been executed to tell you its return value.
 This allows easy testing of individual subroutines.
 Furthermore, you can also use BlueJ to create new objects from a class.
 An icon for the object will be added at the bottom of the project window, and you can right-click that icon to get a list of subroutines in the object.
 This will, of course, not be useful to you until we get to object-oriented programming in Chapter 5.

-In fact, the use of the default package is discouraged, according to official Java style guidelines.
-Nevertheless, I have chosen to use it, since it seems easier for beginning programmers to avoid the whole issue of packages, at least at first.
-If Eclipse or NetBeans tries to put a class into a package, you can delete the package name from the class-creation dialog to get it to use the default package instead.
+Although most of my examples are in the default package, in fact, the use of the default package is discouraged, according to official Java style guidelines.
+Nevertheless, I have chosen to use it, since it seems easier for beginning programmers to avoid packages as much as possible, at least at first.
+If Eclipse tries to put a class into a package, you can delete the package name from the class-creation dialog to get it to use the default package instead.
 But if you do create a class in a package, the source code starts with a line that specifies which package the class is in.
 For example, if the class is in a package named test.pkg, then the first line of the source code will be

-By the way, if you use packages in a command-line environment, other complications arise.
-For example, if a class is in a package named test.pkg, then the source code file must be in a subdirectory named "pkg" inside a directory named "test" that is in turn inside your main Java working directory.
-Nevertheless, when you compile or execute the program, you should be in the main directory, not in a subdirectory.
-When you compile the source code file, you have to include the name of the directory in the command: Use "javac test/pkg/ClassName.java" on Linux or Mac OS, or "javac test\pkg\ClassName.java" on Windows.
+When packages are used in a command-line environment, some complications arise.
+For example, if a program is in a package named test.pkg, then the source code file must be in a subdirectory named "pkg" inside a directory named "test" that is in turn inside your main Java working directory.
+Nevertheless, when you compile or execute the program, you should be working in the main directory, not in the subdirectory.
+When you compile the source code file, you have to include the name of the directory in the command: For example, for a program in package test.pkg use "javac test/pkg/ClassName.java" on Linux or Mac OS, or "javac test\pkg\ClassName.java" on Windows.
 The command for executing the program is then "java test.pkg.ClassName", with a period separating the package name from the class name.
-However, you will not need to worry about any of that when working with almost all of the examples in this book.